Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Limitations of the pepper-pot method

-In the first region of interest, where the emittance is below $10~\si{\um\mrad}$, the electron beam exhibits a small source size with a fixed divergence.
-Under these beam conditions, the angular spread of the beamlets is dominated by the point projection of the PP-holes.
-The finite source size is visible in the penumbral broadening of the individual beamlets on the screen.
-Consequently, the Gaussian distributions on each beamlet are a poor fit to the beamlet shape.
-The conventional data analysis method previously mentioned in section~\ref{subsec:evaluating beam emittance}, then incorrectly assumes the angular spread $\sigma_{\mathrm{beamlet}}$ to be due to emittance only and returns a value comparable in magnitude to the term $\left( d M / \sqrt{12}\right)$ given in Eq.~\eqref{eq. deconvolution term}.
+In the first region of interest of the plots of Fig.~\ref{fig:source scan geant4}, region I, the angular spread of the beamlets is dominated by the point projection of the mask´s holes.
+The finite source size is visible in the penumbral broadening of the individual beamlets on the screen as seen in Fig.~\ref{fig. gauss fit in beamlet image}.
+Consequently, the Gaussian distributions on each beamlet are a poorly matched fit to the beamlet shape.
+The data analysis method previously mentioned in section~\ref{subsec:evaluating beam emittance}, then incorrectly assumes the angular spread $\sigma_{\mathrm{beamlet}}$ to be due to emittance only and returns a value comparable in magnitude to the term $\left( d M / \sqrt{12}\right)$ given in Eq.~\eqref{eq. deconvolution term}.
 Hence, the angular spread inferred by the Gaussian fit tends towards a constant (sometimes even a negative) value.
 With an increase in beam waist, the Gaussian fit returns a good estimate of the beamlet angular spread, as the spread due to emittance now exceeds the point projection contribution.
 This issue is illustrated in Fig.~\ref{fig. gauss fit in beamlet image}, where various Gaussian fits on beamlets from different source sizes but with fixed divergence are shown.
-For small source sizes, i.e., $\sigma_\mathrm{rms} < 10~\si{\um}$, the Gaussian fit does not represent the data well, and the value of the deconvolved angular spread in this range is $\approx 60~\si{\urad}$.
+For small source sizes, \textit{i.e.}, $\sigma_{x} < 10~\si{\um}$, the Gaussian fit does not represent the data well, and the value of the deconvolved angular spread in this range is $\approx 60~\si{\urad}$.